 The first issue we encountered related to lack of internal process documentation, which had made the bi-annual code updates ‘take forever’ as one employee put it.
 Working with a BA, our consultant wrote and validated a detailed ICD-10 Update Guide and produced four related Excel templates that automatically create the SQL scripts from the electronic code lists, thus laying the ground to speed up future updates.

-The second issue related to the incompatibility of next version 3M Core Grouping Software programme (CGS Grouper) with our client’s claims system.
-The programme enables the grouping of international codes into meaningful data for Australian needs.
+The second issue related to the incompatibility of next version 3M Core Grouping Software program (CGS Grouper) with our client’s claims system.
+The program enables the grouping of international codes into meaningful data for Australian needs.
 It had been updated to Java v7.
 Our client’s claims system sits within its back-office support system (BOSS) alongside other critical data streams for running the business.
 BOSS operates in a Java v6 environment.
 The claims system could not be updated to v7 without impacting all the other data streams – a lengthy and risky process.

 Sometimes it takes an outside eye to conceptualise how things could be done differently, to look beyond the BOSS environment for a possible solution, and to ask different questions.
 Our consultant took his problem to the corporation’s internal Java resource.
 Between them they identified that the CGS Grouper was being invoked from a stored procedure within the BOSS Oracle database.
 This meant the CGS Grouper process could be moved to external servers without impacting on other critical systems.
 From there it was easy.